Revolutionary-Games/Thrive-Launcher/README.md

 [here](https://github.com/electron/rcedit/releases).
 On different
 distros the `nsis` package may be named differently and there may be separate packages that contain plugins.

+On Windows creating packages requires:
+- Icons being generated (see above)
+- NSIS, needs to be added to PATH

 ```sh
 dotnet run --project Scripts -- container --export false --image ReleaseBuilder latest